TRineheart98/SchoolProjects/README.md

 ## **Payroll Processing Queue Program**

 This C++ program processes payroll for employees using a queue data structure.
 It reads employee information from a CSV file, calculates gross pay, taxes, and net pay, and outputs the results to both the console and text files.
-The program includes robust error handling, input validation, and a clean separation of logic using header and source files, ensuring modular and maintainable code.
+The program includes error handling, input validation, and a clean separation of logic using header and source files, ensuring modular and maintainable code.

 Files and Structure